 An increase in turbidity could be beneficial if the suspended particles are composed of organic matter, however high levels of suspended solids with increased inorganic particles may reduce filter feeding efficiencies.
 A reduction in suspended solids will reduce food availability for filter feeding species in the biotope (where the solids are organic), although effects are not likely to be lethal over the course of a year.
-A reduction in light penetration could also reduce growth rate of phytoplankton and so limit zooplankton levels.
-However, light penetration itself is unlikely to be an important factor as both Balanus crenatus and Spirobranchus triqueter are recorded from the lower eulittoral.
+A reduction in light penetration could also reduce growth rate of phytoplankton and so limit zooplankton levels and food supply to filter feeders such as Balanus crenatus.
+However, light penetration itself is unlikely to be an important factor as both Balanus crenatus and Spirobranchus triqueter are recorded from the lower eulittoral or the lower circalittoral.
+The biotope occurs in shallow waters where light attenuation due to increases in turbidity is probably low and the characterizing animals are unlikely to be affected by increased or decreased clarity.
+Red algae and encrusting coralline algae especially, are known to be shade tolerant and are common components of the understorey on seaweed dominated shores.
+Therefore, an increase or decrease in light intensity is unlikely to adversely affect the crustose corallines as plants can acclimate to different light levels.

 Available evidence indicates that Spirobranchus triqueter is tolerant of a wide range of suspended sediment concentrations (Riley and Ballerstedt, 2005).
 Stubbings and Houghton (1964) recorded Spirobranchus (as Pomatoceros) triqueter in Chichester harbour, which is a muddy environment.
 However, Spirobranchus (as Pomatoceros) triqueter has been noted to also occur in areas where there is little or no silt present (Price et al., 1980).
+Encrusting bryozoans may be more intolerant, although Electra pilosa is relatively tolerant of suspended sediment, for example Moore (1973c; 1977a) regarded Electra pilosa to be ubiquitous with respect to turbidity in subtidal kelp holdfasts in north east England

-Barnes and Bagenal (1951) found that growth rate of Balanus crenatus epizoic on Nephrops norvegicus was considerably slower than animals on raft exposed panels.
+Barnes and Bagenal (1951) found that the growth rate of Balanus crenatus epizoic on Nephrops norvegicus was considerably slower than animals on raft exposed panels.
 This was attributed to reduced currents and increased silt loading of water in the immediate vicinity of Nephrops norvegicus.
 In dredge disposal areas in the Weser estuary, Germany, where turbidity is 35% above the natural rate of 10-100 mg/l, the abundance of Balanus crenatus was lower than in reference areas (Witt et al., 2004).
-Separating the effect of increased suspended solids from increased sedimentation and changes in sediment from sediment dumping is problematic, however (Witt et al., 2004).
+Separating the effect of increased suspended solids from increased sedimentation and changes in sediment from sediment dumping in this example is, however, problematic (Witt et al., 2004).
 Balanids may stop filtration after silt layers of a few millimetres have been discharged (Witt et al., 2004), as the feeding apparatus is very close to the sediment surface.